canonical/edgex-demos/virtual-device/README.md

 Congratulations!
 You now have a running EdgeX platform with dummy devices, producing synthetic readings.
 We can access this data on the localhost.
 We can also access the data from other machines because we configured the servers to bind to all interfaces.

-In production setting, you would keep the bind address to the loopback interface and instead allow authenticated access to endpoints via the API Gateway.
-For instructions to do so, refer to the EdgeX example on [**PR:** Creating an EdgeX OS Image](https://github.com/edgexfoundry/edgex-docs/pull/836).
+In production setting, you would keep the bind address to the loopback interface and only allow authenticated access to endpoints via the API Gateway.
+For instructions on creating an image with access control in place, refer to the EdgeX example on [**PR:** Creating an EdgeX OS Image](https://github.com/edgexfoundry/edgex-docs/pull/836).

 Let's exit the SSH session:
 ```bash